 When both shift keys (Windows code 0x10 or VK_SHIFT) are depressed, Windows only passes a shift KEYUP message for the last shift key released, to applications such as KeyboardTest.
 KeyboardTest is hence limited to detecting only the last shift key released.

-Only one shift key is registered by KeyboardTest when the key code is set to windows but both are registered when in BIOS mode?
+Q. Only one shift key is registered by KeyboardTest when the key code is set in Windows, but both are registered when in BIOS mode?

 Windows uses the same message when either of the shift keys are used.

-Q. Is there a limit on how many custom keyboard I can have?
+Q. Is there a limit on how many custom keyboards I can have?

 It is possible to add up to 100 custom keyboards for specialized user requirements.

-If you have a keyboard that is not in the list above and have made a new layout file for it.
-Please send it in.
-We will include it on this page.
-Make sure you send in both the layout file (xxxx.kbl) and the image file (xxx.bmp).
-Mail these files to firstname.lastname@example.org
+If you have a keyboard that is not listed in the Keyboard Layouts page, and made a new layout file for it, please send it in and we will include it to the Keyboard Layouts page.
+Make sure to send in both the layout file and the bmp file.
+Mail these files to email@example.com

-Q. How do I add a keyboard layouts?
+Q. How do I add a keyboard layout?